Workshop Instructors

 Introduction to Multilevel Modeling

 This applied course introduces the basic concepts and applications of multilevel models, also known as hierarchical linear models or mixed models.
-The course will start with an introduction of nested data and common methods of analyzing such data, followed by a discussion about the advantages of using multilevel modeling methods.
-It will focus on contextual analysis (e.g. neighborhood effects research, school effect research) with an emphasis on conceptual understanding and interpretation of results.
+The course will start with an introduction of nested data and common methods of analyzing such data, followed by advantages of using multilevel modeling methods.
+It will cover contextual analysis (e.g. neighborhood effects research, school effect research) with a focus on conceptual understanding and interpretation of results.
 Both Stata and R codes will be discussed.

 Prerequisites: